|

 previous condition of bondage" was sought (Cambridge 378).
 The main attempt was to

+benefit the peasantry and in return gain their support in the revolution.
 It was in this second insurrection that Lithuania took up arms in support of Poland.

 Sympathy from other European countries surmounted and the insurrection was